adomingues/BashIntroCourseZVD/README.md

 - x, executable
 - `-` means no permission.

 `ls -l` also lists the number of blocks the listed files take up on disk.
 For human readable file size use `ls -lh`.
-Adding teh argument `a` will list hidden files.
+Adding the argument `a` will list hidden files.
 Every directory will list two folders:
 > .
 > ..

-One is the current directory the other the directory before.
+One is the current directory the other the directory up.

 ### Change permissions
 ```bash